 Want to learn more about employment and other work hacks?
 Feel free to explore the Sprout blog.

-If you’re an HR Administrator, in charge of Payroll, or from Finance, use Sprout's Payroll system to make final pay computation much easier for your employees.
+If you’re an HR Administrator, in charge of Payroll, or from Finance, use Sprout's HR system to make final pay computation much easier for your employees.
 Get in touch with us to find out how.

 Looking to grow your career with one of the fastest-growing tech companies in the Philippines?
 Join the Sprout family!
 Browse the Sprout Careers page for the list of open roles, submit your application, and we'll keep in touch to see if you're a great fit!